kharismqf/foodelivery/README.md

 # 🚚 Food Delivery Time Prediction

-This project aims to build a predictive model that estimates food delivery time based on historical order and operational data.
-The objective is to help businesses set accurate expectations, allocate resources efficiently, and improve customer satisfaction.
+This project aims to develop a predictive model that estimates food delivery times based on historical order and operational data.
+The objective is to help businesses set accurate expectations, allocate resources efficiently, and enhance customer satisfaction.

 ---